 But creating traditional fires can be inconvenient and sometimes just impossible.
-That’s where a propane campfire pit comes in handy.
+That’s where a portable propane fire pit comes in handy.

-A propane fire pit gives you a convenient way to enjoy a campfire, make some s’mores, and tell scary stories without having all the mess of a normal campfire… you know what I mean, splinters, smoke in your eyes, and ash all over the place.
+A portable propane campfire gives you a convenient way to enjoy a campfire, show everyone you’re the Marshmallow Meister, and tell scary stories without having all the mess of a normal campfire… you know what I mean — splinters, smoke in your eyes, and ash all over the place.

-So take a look at my list of the best propane campfire pits and enjoy a no-mess fire in your backyard or at the campground.
-Plus, I’ll give you some tips to help you choose a portable propane campfire, along with some things you should keep in mind when buying.
+So take a look at my list of the best portable propane camping fire pits and enjoy a no-mess fire in your backyard or at the campground.
+Plus, I’ll give you some tips to help you choose your portable fire pit, along with some things you should keep in mind when buying.

 Why a propane campfire pit?